ptdewey/pendulum-nvim/README.md

 ```

 The :PendulumRebuild command recompiles the Go binary, and the :Pendulum command generates the report based on the current log file.
+I recommend rebuilding the binary after the plugin is updated.

+## Future Ideas

+These are some potential future ideas that would make for welcome contributions for anyone interested.

+- [ ] Logging to SQLite database (optionally)
+- [ ] Telescope integration
+- [ ] Get stats for specified project, filetype, etc. (Could work well with Telescope)